"Honesty needs no disguise or ornament; be plain." - Thomas Otway

 6. What if I don’t have an incident report?

-When speaking to a Defense Base Act client, one of the first things I ask to see is any incident reports/ injury reports.
-And, one of the first things the DBA insurance company asks to see is any incident reports/ injury reports.
-Obviously an incident report goes a long way to documenting your injury.
+One of the first things the DBA insurance company asks to see is any incident reports/ injury reports.
+Obviously, an incident report goes a long way to documenting your injury.

 But what if you don’t have an incident/ injury report?
 What if your supervisor refused to fill one out?
 Or maybe you didn’t realize you were as badly hurt as you turned out to be and you just didn’t get an accident report filled out?
 What then?

 Whatever the circumstances, 99% of the time you should report your injury as early as possible.
 If you haven’t reported your injury yet, today would most likely be a good day to do so.

 Seriously, every day you wait to report your Defense Base Act injury increases the odds of your claim being denied by the DBA insurance company and, most importantly, your claim being denied by the DBA Judge.